-In addition, the employee with the 30% ruling can also submit an application for registration as a partial foreign taxpayer for tax purposes in the Netherlands.
-This entails that he will be entered as a foreign taxpayer in Box 2 and 3.
+In addition, up until 2021 the employee with the 30% ruling could also submit an application for registration as a partial foreign taxpayer for tax purposes in the Netherlands.
+This means that he would be entered as a foreign taxpayer in Box 2 and 3.
 In that case, as a foreign taxpayer the income to be reported is limited to Dutch source income and not to its worldwide (investment) income.
+With effect from 2021 the latter option will cease for the partial foreign taxpayer status.